atedeg/mdm/docs/_docs/user-stories.md

 # User stories

+During our event storming session we discussed with the domain experts and Raffaella (the factory owner).
+After sketching out the main subdomains, we came up with this set of user stories:

 ## Milk Planning
 1. **As** Raffaella
    **I want to** estimate the milk needed to sustain the following week’s production